- Healthcare Professionals

 In this study, a large, nationwide discharge database is analyzed to study these component costs.

-The discharge dtatbase of the University HealthSystem Consortium, including 106 member institutions, was analyzed for febrile neutropenia admissions between 1995 and 2000.
+Materials and Methods The discharge dtatbase of the University HealthSystem Consortium, including 106 member institutions, was analyzed for febrile neutropenia admissions between 1995 and 2000.
 The patients were selected based on ICD-9 codes for both agranulocytosis and malignany.

 Primary outcome measures included: length of stay (LOS), total cost per febrile neutropenia episode, cost per hospital day and inpatient mortality.